syncfusion-content/xamarin.android-docs/xamarin-android/SfDataGrid/Column-Sizer.md

 ![](SfDataGrid_images/ColumnSizer_img4.png)

-N> If any column is specified a width explicitly using the [GridColumn.Width](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn~Width.html) property then that column is not considered for Column sizing the width and skipped while applying the ColumnSizer for grid columns.
+N> If any column is specified a width explicitly using the [GridColumn.Width](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn~Width.html) property, that column is not considered for column sizing the width and skipped while applying the ColumnSizer for grid columns.

 ## How to

 ### Apply ColumnSizer for a particular column

-You can apply column sizing to individual columns by using the [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn~ColumnSizer.html) property.
-The `GridColumn.ColumnSizer` property is also type of [ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.ColumnSizer.html).
-If the `GridColumn.ColumnSizer` is not explicitly set to a value, then it takes the value of the [SfDataGrid.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~ColumnSizer.html) and applies the width to the columns accordingly.
+You can apply column sizing to individual column by using the [GridColumn.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.GridColumn~ColumnSizer.html) property.
+The `GridColumn.ColumnSizer` property is also a type of [ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.ColumnSizer.html).
+If the `GridColumn.ColumnSizer` is not explicitly set to a value, it takes the value of the [SfDataGrid.ColumnSizer](http://help.syncfusion.com/cr/cref_files/xamarin-android/sfdatagrid/Syncfusion.SfDataGrid.Android~Syncfusion.SfDataGrid.SfDataGrid~ColumnSizer.html) and applies the width to the columns accordingly.

 The following code example illustrates how to apply `ColumnSizer` for a particular column.